 • What is the absolute worse case scenario?

 • If I can’t avoid it, how could I minimise or manage this problem?

 It may sound depressing to think of all the things which might not work, but I can’t stress enough how important this process is.
 By thinking of as many problems with as many viable solutions as possible, you can build a detailed contingency plan.
 (I always try to come up with 12 solutions to each problem; the first ones are sensible, the middle ones are slightly desperate and the last couple are usually outrageously silly.
 However, this breaks open your thinking and throws up all kinds of unexpected possibilities from which you can decide your two or three key solutions.)
 Hopefully, you won’t need your contingency plan, but when any problems hit, you are fully prepared.

 A good risk analysis will help you to see most problems as an inconvenience rather than a disaster.
 As you practise the habit, it will become easier, so that when the one thing you had not anticipated happens, you can face the risk with confidence, and serve it tea!

-If this has struck a chord with you and you want to find out if coaching will support you facing risks, book for a Light the Blue Touchpaper session.
+If this has struck a chord with you and you want to find out if coaching will support you facing risks, check out how we could work together and get in touch.